Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

-Whether you are after a fine-dining multi-course dinner or a no-frills budget eatery, Dubrovnik's food scene is varied and interesting.
+Whether you are after a fine-dining multi-course dinner or a no-frills budget eatery, Dubrovnik’s food scene is varied and exciting.

-Besides Croatian cuisine, in Dubrovnik, you will find Italian, French, Japanese, Chinese, Korean, Asian fusion, Indian, Bosnian, Mexican, and even Peruvian restaurants.
+Besides Croatian and Mediterranean cuisine, in Dubrovnik, you will find Italian, French, Japanese, Chinese, Korean, Asian fusion, Indian, Bosnian, Mexican, and even Peruvian restaurants.

 The prices in Dubrovnik restaurants are at least 30% higher than in the rest of Croatia, and sometimes more.
-It goes from 8 € for a marenda-type meal to over 130 € for a multi-course tasting menu in a fine-dining Dubrovnik establishment.
-Marenda is a light lunch that workers in Croatia eat between 11 am and 2 pm.
+It goes from 8 € for a light lunch to over 130 € for a multi-course tasting menu in a fine-dining Dubrovnik establishment.

 Upscale and fine dining restaurants in Dubrovnik offer one-of-a-kind food experiences.
 Oyster & Sushi Bar Bota is our favorite upscale restaurant in Dubrovnik.